Aktives Museum’s coordinating office for historical markers in Berlin

 - Fostering debate and exchange on remembrance culture in the urban environment

-- Running the Berlin commemorative plaque scheme [Berliner Gedenktafelprogramm] for the Senate Administration for Arts and Europe
+- Running the Berlin commemorative plaque scheme (Berliner Gedenktafelprogramm) for the Senate Administration for Arts and Europe (Senatsverwaltung für Kultur und Europa)

-- Coordinating and documenting historical commemorative plaques and information panels [historische Gedenk- und Informationstafeln] and other historical city markers in Berlin
+- Coordinating and documenting historical commemorative plaques and information panels and other historical city markers in Berlin

-During the current pandemic, the coordinating office is working from home and can be contacted via email.
+While working from home, the coordinating office can be best contacted via email.